uwarring82/AdvLab_Guide/Main.md

 # Part III: Handbook

 This section contains enforceable rules.
 Every rule has a specific action, deadline, and consequence.
-If something is not here, it cannot be enforced.
+If something is not written here, it cannot be enforced against you.

 -----